-Report honour based abuse or violence
+Report honour-based abuse or violence

-Examples of honour-based abuse or violence include:
+Examples of honour-based abuse include:

 - threats and intimidation